Tungsten03/projek_koncowy/README.md

 **OR**

-Download source code listed below and run __Main.py__<br>
+Download source code listed below and run __Main.py__
-__requirements__ to set up the virtual environment prepared using pip freeze<br>
+__requirements__ to set up the virtual environment prepared using pip freeze
 run: __pip install -r requirements.txt__

 __Source code__:
 - Main.py
 - analyze_full.py
 - database
 - data_filter
 - utility
-tests
+- tests
 **optional** [generated on app start]
 - stations.db - for historical data

 ## Tests
 testing module: unittest
-Tests can be performed in app main menu (TESTY button) or run the tests using the command: __python -m unittest discover -s tests__ Test coverage located in htmlcov
+Tests can be performed in app main menu (TESTY button)
+or run the tests using the command: __python -m unittest discover -s tests__
+Test coverage located in htmlcov

 there are few 'simple' tests - I definitely see a potential for expanding my knowladge here, aware of the gaps.
 Mocking the database is tricky - seems to work but not 100% sure

 ## Documentation
 Documentation generated with sphinx module